 In this article, we’ll rank twelve of the tallest dogs in the world.
 To avoid receiving conflicting data from different sources, we’ll limit sources of information to secondary sources on individual dogs and official measurements from dog associations.
 Measurements will be based on the American Kennel Club (AKC) and Federation Cynologique Internationale (FCI) metrics.
 Without further ado, here are the top 12 tallest dogs.

 The Greyhound is an ancient breed of sighthound or gazehound popular in hunting and racing.
 Evidence of Greyhounds dates back almost 4,000 years, with their origins lying either in Eastern Europe or Eurasia.
 Like all sighthounds, Greyhounds hunt based on their eyesight rather than by smell.
 In addition to its status as one of the fastest dogs globally, the Greyhound also ranks as one of the tallest.
 Male Greyhounds measure from 28 to 30 inches tall, while females stand 27 to 28 inches tall.
 Widely considered good pets thanks to their gentle nature, Greyhounds favor quiet environments due to their sensitive nature.
-That said, many Greyhounds exhibit a high prey drive, leading them to chase small cats, dogs, or other mammals.
+That said, these tall dogs may also exhibit a high prey drive, leading them to chase small cats, dogs, or other mammals.

 #11: Neapolitan Mastiff